Kiss You All Over: All-time charts

+Certifications

 Broadway version

 Disco band Broadway recorded their version.
 The single backed with "Love Bandit" was released on Hilltak 7802, and distributed by Atlantic Records.
 It was also issued in a 12" format.
 Music magazine called it "The inevitable disco version".

-It had a three week run with the song on the Billboard Hot Soul Singles chart, peaking at #92 on December 16, 1978.
+It had a three-week run with the song on the Billboard Hot Soul Singles chart, peaking at No. 92 on December 16, 1978.

-Chart
+Charts

 No Mercy version

 German Eurodance trio No Mercy's 1997 remixed version by Johnny Vicious and Darrin "Spike" Friedman reached number-one on the Billboard Hot Dance Club Play chart.
 It also reached number 16 on the UK Singles Chart and number 47 in Australia.

 Critical reception

 Larry Flick from Billboard wrote that "there's no denying that No Mercy's eponymous album is several notches above standard dance/pop fare—as evidenced by this Latin-spiced rendition of Exile's '70s-era hit."
 He noted that "the song's hook thrives within FMP's arrangement of swirling house beats and flamenco guitars."
 He also added "factor in the act's sweet harmonies".
 The magazine's Paul Verna viewed it as an "giddy rendition".
 Diana Valois from The Morning Call picked "Kiss You All Over" as the "second best cut" of the album, describing it as "a full-blown flamenco exotica cover".
 Pan-European magazine Music & Media constated that "this highly successful trio has given this song a poppy-flamenco treatment that is likely to mean it will chart all over the place once again, something that proves that good songs last a long while."
 A reviewer from Music Week rated the song four out of five, concluding, "A third huge hit for the boys."